aditiyax/Solana-NFT-Program/README.md

 # Solana NFT Program

 Welcome to the Solana NFT Program!
 This smart contract lets you mint, transfer, and manage NFTs on the Solana blockchain using the Anchor framework.
-Get ready to create some unique digital assets!

 ## 🚀 Quick Setup